-This article was updated on Oct.
-4, 2018.
+This information was updated on January 22, 2021.

 - Form W-2 is a wage and tax statement you issue to employees.
 When an individual performs services that are controlled by you, and you are the one that determines what will be done or how it will be done, the individual should be classified as an employee, according to the IRS.

-- Form 1099-MISC is for miscellaneous income paid to non-employees, such as independent contractors.
+- Form 1099-NEC is for income paid to non-employees, such as independent contractors.
 The IRS says the worker is an independent contractor "if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done."
 Earnings from independent contractors are also subject to self-employment tax.

 - Use Form W-2 to report wages, tips and other compensation paid to an employee.
 You must report the employee's income and social security taxes paid.
 You also need to report wage and withholding information to the employee and the Social Security Administration (SSA).
 Subsequently, the SSA shares the information with the IRS.

-- Use Form 1099-MISC for non-employees to "report payments of $10 or more in gross royalties or $600 or more in rents or compensation," to both the IRS and the individual who received the payment.
+- Use Form 1099-NEC for non-employees to "report payments of $10 or more in gross royalties or $600 or more in rents or compensation," to both the IRS and the individual who received the payment.

 You can face repercussions for using the wrong form to classify workers.
 If you misclassify a worker as an independent contractor, you risk increased tax bills and penalties for not paying the appropriate employee taxes and for using the wrong form.
 You may also be subject to penalties for failing to take appropriate state withholding and deductions, plus levies for not making contributions to state disability and unemployment agencies.

 Also, due to the Fair Labor Standards Act (FLSA), employers may potentially be liable for unpaid overtime for any misclassified workers.
-According to the IRS, generally, if the worker is an employee, "you must withhold income taxes, withhold and pay Social Security and Medicare taxes, and pay unemployment tax on wages paid to an employee.
-You do not generally have to withhold or pay any taxes on payments to independent contractors."
+According to the IRS, if the worker is an employee, "you must withhold income taxes, withhold and pay Social Security and Medicare taxes, and pay unemployment tax on wages paid to an employee.
+You do not have to withhold or pay any taxes on payments to independent contractors."

 Therefore, you must have an understanding of the business relationship between you and your workers.
 The IRS provides important information regarding this relationship and further offers common law rules to help small businesses make the correct classification.